The Fitbit Blaze watch is the company’s first major attempt at making an everyday watch.

 If you want a smartwatch, get a smartwatch.
 If you want a fitness tracker, get a fitness tracker.
 The Fitbit Blaze tries to bridge the gap between the two but doesn’t quite get there.

 You can’t respond to notifications, there are only a few watch faces from which to choose and there are no third-party apps.
-At its lower price of $149, though, it could be a good alternative to those who like the Fitbit Charge 2 but want a larger and more colorful screen.
+In terms of price it is not the most expensive but it could be cheaper having in mind how old it is.

 The Fitbit Blaze’s color display and guided workouts make it a big-screen alternative to the Charge 2 that’s worth considering.